bobbingwide/oik-fields/readme.md

 This version matches the version in oik v1.17

 ## Changelog
+# 1.32
+* Fixed: Reinstated some logic for [bw_field] allowing display of a field without labels and separator
+* Changed: Now supports displaying post object properties.

+# 1.31
+* Added: Initial support for displaying custom taxonomies as fields.
+Field type: "taxonomy"
+* Added: [bw_fields] can be used to display a custom taxonomy if it's been registered as a field using bw_register_field()
+* Changed: [bw_new] supports multiple selection list fields.
+* Changed: Removed notify from bw_get_field_data_arg()
+* Changed: oik v2.1-beta.0121 and oik-fields v1.31 should deliver identical versions of includes/bw_fields.inc
+* Tested: Performed some compatibility testing with different versions of oik base plugin

 # 1.30
 * Added: [bw_related] shortcode to list related content
-* Added: oik_fields_default_meta_value_noderef filter to return the default value for a a noderef type field
+* Added: oik_fields_default_meta_value_noderef filter to return the default value for a noderef type field
 * Changed: Copyright dates
 * Changed: Added readme.md - built from readme.txt.
 See also [GitHub oik-fields](https://github.com/bobbingwide/oik-fields)